feiltom/alfix/README.md

 it is technically possible to run it on a headless server and browse the contents on any arbitrary web client, including tablets, mobile phones, text-only clients and whatnot.
-At the moment it has been only tested with Firefox running on local computer so for anything else YMMV.
+At the moment it has been only tested with Firefox running on local computer so for anything else YMMV, and you'd have to modify the source to try it.

 * a modern web browser (firefox >= 49)

 Do not expose Alfix to the public internet!
-It is not written to even try to be secure in any way, and almost certainly have no permission to share the eLearn content to anybody else.
+It is not written be secure in any way, and almost certainly you have no permission to share the eLearn content to anybody else.

 ## Installation ##

+### On Fedora
+On Fedora (>= 24) installing this should ensure you have everything needed to setup and run the software:

+    # dnf install python3-lxml innoextract mdbtools sqlite dos2unix firefox

 Replace `<path-to-cd>` with the path your CD or iso-image is mounted.
 For example, by default Fedora 24 mounts Alfa 156 eLearn CD at